SamMed05/c-cpp-notes/docs/cpp/Functions/functions.md

 ## Function call (invocation)

-Invoking a function means telling to the compiler to execute that function.
+Invoking a function means telling the compiler to execute that function.
 The CPU do that and then, when the function ends, it returns to the place where it has been invoked to resume execution.
-You put the function call whenever you need it, but of course you can also never invoke it.
+You put the function call whenever you need it, but needless to say, you can also never invoke it.

-Before invoking a function, we need to know it's type.
+Before invoking a function, we need to know its type.

 If it's a **classic function**, the invocation is made by storing the return value of that function inside a variable:

 :::caution

-I inverted main function and user-defined functions for clarity reasons.
-If wou want to use the function correctly in a program you'll have to put it before the main function.
-There's actually another method called "*forward declaration*" to avoid this and put functions at the end of the program, but I don't cover that in this lesson.
+I inverted the main function and user-defined functions for clarity reasons.
+If you want to use the function correctly in a program you'll have to put it before the main function.
+There's actually another method called "*forward declaration*" to avoid this and put functions at the end of the program, but I'll cover it in a separate lesson.

 :::